openstack/cloudkitty/doc/source/admin/configuration/collector.rst

 * ``aggregation_method``: Defaults to ``max``.
 The aggregation method to use when retrieving measures from monasca.
 Must be one of ``min``, ``max``, ``mean``.

+* ``forced_project_id``: Defaults to None.
+Force the given metric to be fetched from a specific tenant instead of the one cloudkitty is identified in.
+For example, if cloudkitty is identified in the ``service`` project, but needs to fetch a metric from the ``admin`` project, its ID should be specified through this option.

 Prometheus
 ~~~~~~~~~~